chinamike65/hugo-tuolesi/content/book3/book3en.md

 It was not until Venerable Atisha's "The Lamp for the Path to Enlightenment" that the order of the path of to enlightenment was clearly stated, and it was not until Master Tsongkhapa's "The Great Treatise on the Stages of the Path to Enlightenment" that the steps of the path were explained clearly.

 Countless practitioners have achieved success according to the stages of the path to enlightenment, and they have also become a part of learning according to the stages of the path.
-However, The Great Treatise on the Stages of the Path to Enlightenment is very terse and difficult to understand, especially for beginners.
+However, "The Great Treatise on the Stages of the Path to Enlightenment" is very terse and difficult to understand, especially for beginners.

 The study characteristics of Gelugpa.

 The compassionate master, taking into account the difficulties of all living beings in their studies, explained to us the essence of the path to enlightenment - "The Three Principal Aspects of the Path".

 The "The Three Principal Aspects of the Path" explained by the master focuses on the basics.
-In terms of content, it is mainly based on the teachings of the predecessors of the Gelug School and the sages of the Kadam School.
+In terms of content, it is mainly founded on the teachings of the predecessors of the Gelug School and the sages of the Kadam School.
 The front and back sections of the whole book explain and supplement each other.

 In teaching the Dharma, the master cultivated profound and extensive knowledge, and adopted a comprehensive teaching method, including Yin and Ming, which was used when explaining the five traditional monastic subjects.
 The logic is rigorous and clear.

-On the whole, in "The Three Principal Aspects of the Path", the master uses vivid and concise language and interesting allusions to describe how an ordinary person must take a bright road from attaining perfection in the world to liberation and becoming a Buddha.
+On the whole, in "The Three Principal Aspects of the Path", the master uses vivid and concise language and interesting allusions to describe how an ordinary person must follow a clear path from attaining perfection in the world, to liberation and becoming a Buddha.

-The lower Path mainly talks about the impermanence of life, the suffering of the three evil realms, taking refuge, and knowing cause and effect.
-Liberation from the cycle of samsara; the middle Path talks about bodhicitta, the ten paramitas, and the four captures, with the goal of attaining Buddhahood.
+The Path of the Lower Scope mainly talks about the impermanence of life, the suffering of the three evil realms, taking refuge, knowing about cause and effect, and Liberation from the cycle of samsara.
+Path of the Middle Scope talks about bodhicitta, the ten perfections, and the four **captures**, with the goal of attaining Buddhahood.

-The cultivation of the three ways of lower, middle, and upper are the stages that every practitioner must go through.
+The cultivation of the three aspects of lower, middle, and upper scopes are the stages that every practitioner must go through.
 Buddhas and Bodhisattvas have come this way, and so have patriarchs and great virtuous masters.

-The master also said that the lower path is the foundation and the most difficult part to cultivate.
+The master also said that the lower path is the foundation and the most difficult part to practice.
 After crossing the lower path and understanding the stages of the path to enlightenment, you will clearly know which stage you are at.

 The direction will become clearer.

-Right now, we need to know what to cultivate, how to cultivate, to what extent, and how long it will take; what to cultivate in the next stage,
+Right now, we need to know what to practice, how to practice, to what extent, and how long it will take, along with what to practice in the next stage.

 What materials need to be prepared, etc., are all clearly explained.

 When reading other classics, it also has a strong guiding significance.
 It enables practitioners to determine which part of the Dharma a sutra belongs to, whether it is suitable for practice at the current stage, and so on.
-It is of great help to the study, and it has swept away the confusion in the mind of the student, and made his confidence in the Guru and the Three Jewels more firm.
+It is of great help to the study, and it has swept away the confusion in the mind of the student, and made their confidence in the Guru and the Three Jewels more firm.

-"The Three Principal Aspects of the Path" is not only a teaching of Buddhism, but also has a strong guiding significance for life in this world.
-The book tells us: To truly cherish oneself and life, is to cherish the human body and cultivate earnestly; if you want to be prosperous and healthy, you must not steal or kill, you must give more, release more living animals, and repent of karma; If you have prestige and good karma, you must not create bad karma and make all living beings happy.
+"The Three Principal Aspects of the Path" is not only a teaching of the Buddha, but also has a strong guiding significance for life in this world.
+The book tells us: To truly cherish oneself and life, is to cherish the human body and develop oneself earnestly; if you want to be prosperous and healthy, you must not steal or kill, you must give more, release more living animals, and repent of mistakes.
+If you have prestige and good fortune, you must not create bad karma and strive to make all living beings happy.

 In every respect, it varies.